benoitc/gunicorn/docs/source/signals.rst

     2013-06-29 06:26:55 [20704] [INFO] Booting worker with pid: 20704

-Sending an **HUP** signal will reload the configuration, start the new worker processes with a new configuration and gracefully shutdown older workers.
+Sending a **HUP** signal will reload the configuration, start the new worker processes with a new configuration and gracefully shutdown older workers.
 If the application is not preloaded (using the ``--preload`` option), Gunicorn will also load the new version.